apehaven/snapshot/README.md

-# snapshot
+# Snapshot of Wallets Holding $APES

-List of accounts at 4/26 9:53pm EST snapshot for Ethereum airdrop
+List of accounts at 4/26 9:53pm EST snapshot for Ethereum airdrop.